Boundless Flow

 —A Breath of Life, By Clarice Lispector

-Sometime in 2019, I stumbled upon a room with several boxes filled with over 3000 membership cards of immigrants who joined La National—the 150-year-old benevolent society that has been supporting Spanish and Portuguese-speaking immigrants in Manhattan since the late 19th century.
-I noticed that the pictures of twenty-two female immigrants were missing, and according to their cards, most of them worked as seamstresses in the Garment District.
+In 2019, I stumbled upon a room filled with over 3000 membership cards belonging to immigrants who joined La National, a 150-year-old benevolent society supporting Spanish and Portuguese-speaking immigrants in Manhattan since the late 19th century.
+However, upon closer inspection, I noticed that the pictures of twenty-two female immigrants needed to be included in the collection.
+Reading through their cards, I discovered most had worked as seamstresses in the Garment District.

-The garment industry was a major force in helping shape New York City, creating one of the most significant turning points in American politics and urban planning.
-Similarly, I am an immigrant—but one with more choices than the desperate females that wrote down their professions in the cards I held.
-I am grateful for the women who paved the way for me today.
-Despite the differences in our circumstances, we are connected through labor.
-I feel unparalleled empathy towards them when my left index finger tends to bleed from the repetitive motion of my sewing machine.
+The garment industry was crucial in shaping New York City, creating a significant turning point in American politics and urban planning.
+As an immigrant myself, I am acutely aware of the opportunities and choices that I have had compared to the female immigrants whose pictures were missing.
+I am grateful for those women who paved the way for me today.
+Despite our different experiences, we are connected through labor.
+I cannot help but feel a deep empathy towards these women, especially as I experience the physical toll of my work on a sewing machine.

 MAIN PAGE